-The minimum clearance required from the top of the biological safety cabinet (BSC) to the ceiling is ten inches.
-This will allow for proper exhaust airflow and repair of the BSC when necessary.
-A minimum three-inch clearance on the side and 1.5 inch clearance in the back are recommended.
+1. The minimum clearance required from the top of the biological safety cabinet (BSC) to the ceiling is ten inches (10").
+This allows for proper exhaust airflow and repair of the BSC, when necessary.
+A minimum three-inch (3") clearance on its side and one and one-half-inch (1.5") clearance in the back are recommended.

-BSCs must be placed away from doors as well as ventilation supply and exhaust vents to reduce air currents around the BSC.

-The electrical outlet for a BSC must be a 20 amp dedicated circuit that is readily accessible for service and electrical safety testing.

-If a BSC is to be connected to a gas supply a flexible connector will be used.
-The connector must comply with the Standard for Connectors for Moveable Appliances, ANSI Z21.69.
+- 2. BSCs must be placed away from doors as well as ventilation supply and exhaust vents to reduce air currents around the cabinet. - B. Services - 1.
+The electrical outlet for a BSC must be a 20-amp dedicated circuit that is readily accessible for service and electrical safety testing. - 2.
+If a BSC is connected to a gas supply, a flexible connector shall be used.
+The connector must comply with the Standard for Connectors and Moveable Appliances: ANSI z21.69.
 A quick-disconnect device is not recommended.
-An accessible manual shutoff valve must be installed at the outlet of the gas supply piping system upstream of the connector, as required by ANSI Z21.69.

-If a BSC is to be connected to vacuum, an appropriate flexible connection should be used.

-Evaluation of Proposed Biological Safety Cabinet Locations
+An accessible manual shutoff valve must be installed at the outlet for the gas supply piping system, upstream of the connector, as required by ANSI z21.69. - 3.
+If a BSC is connected to a vacuum, an appropriate flexible connection should be used. - C. Evaluation of Proposed Biological Safety Cabinet (BSC) Locations

-Biological safety cabinets can be located easily in most facilities.
+Biological safety cabinets can easily be located in most facilities.
 They should be kept away from drafts, convection currents, diffusers, and traffic paths.

-For further information or assistance, contact the Yale Office of Environmental Health and Safety (7-2125).
+For further information or assistance, contact the Yale's Office of Environmental Health & Safety.